The Roman Catholic Diocese of Portsmouth

 Notes to candidates

-1. Interviews: all shortlisted candidates will be invited to attend a face-to-face interview.
+1. Interviews: all shortlisted candidates will be invited to attend an interview.

 2. Unsuccessful applications: if you have not been contacted within 3 weeks of your application, we regret that you will not have been offered an interview on this occasion.